luke-hill/ruby-training/metaprogramming/README.md

 for ruby.
 Fundamentally we will be using the method `define_method` which allows you to define methods on the fly and adapt them at runtime.

+**NB:** Define method is defined on an Eigenclass. i.e. the Constructor, not the instance.
+So you need to think about how you manipulate yourself from instance to class!

 ## Setup

 Install the dependencies: